WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-04-08-simplifying-dockerization-without-dockerfile-using-dotnet-8.md

   </p>
 </div>

-o create a Docker image using the .NET SDK, you first need to enable `IsPublishable` and `EnableSdkContainerSupport` in the `.csproj` file:
+To create a Docker image using the .NET SDK, you first need to enable `IsPublishable` and `EnableSdkContainerSupport` in the `.csproj` file:

 <script src="https://gist.github.com/WolfgangOfner/244200a44c20ed614f8041fb9e45a415.js"></script>